kozeig/kozeig/README.md

 ## Known Issues and Limitations

-Lüt is still in early development and has several known issues and limitations:
+Kozeig is still in early development and has several known issues and limitations:

 - Memory management for strings in compiled programs may cause issues in complex cases
 - Limited error reporting and debugging capabilities